mikbe/commandable/README.markdown

 The color the error description will be in error messages

+The best way to see what all this means it just type `commandable help` and you'll see the help instructions in color.

 ### Executing the Command Line

 There are two ways of using **Commandable** to run your methods.
 You can use its built in execute method to automatically run whatever is entered on the command line or you can have **Commandable** build an array of procs that you can execute yourself.
 This allows you to have finer grain control over the execution of the commands as you can deal with the return values as you run each command.